What Is Business Process Reengineering (BPR)?

 Benefits of Business Process Reengineering

-BPR plays a major role in organizational performance improvement in terms of cost, quality, delivery, employee productivity, etc. It also helps
+BPR plays a major role in organizational performance improvement in terms of cost, quality, delivery, employee productivity, etc. BPR advantages include:

 Principles of Business Process Reengineering

-1. Organize around outcomes, not tasks: BPR emphasizes structuring processes based on desired outcomes or results, rather than individual tasks or functional departments.
-This ensures a focus on delivering value to customers and stakeholders.
+1. Organize around outcomes, not tasks: Focus on desired results rather than individual tasks to deliver real value.

-3. Combine steps: BPR advocates for combining multiple steps or activities into integrated and streamlined processes.
-This helps to simplify and accelerate process flows, reducing handoffs and delays.
+3. Combine steps: Integrate multiple activities into streamlined processes to simplify workflows and cut delays.

 Reengineering a process focuses on redesigning a process as a whole which includes fundamentally rethinking how the organizational work should be done in order to achieve dramatic improvement.
 That’s what differentiates BPR from process improvement which only focuses on functional or incremental improvement.